wordofwarning/wordofwarning.org/hab/haphazard/index.md

 **[Haphazard 2026](/current/2026-haphazard)** was our ninth free Live Art takeover of <a href="https://www.z-arts.org/events/haphazard-2026" target="_blank">Z-arts</a>, presenting ten works on **Saturday 11 July from 1pm to 4pm** — you could turn up at any time, come and go as you please… and expect the unexpected!

-Get a feel for it with some of our [artists' images](/galleries/2026-haphazardpre), also watch our <a href="https://youtu.be/sgw9SjPdCw0" target="_blank">short video</a> to see some of what's gone before.
+Get a feel for it with some of our [artists' images](/galleries/2026-haphazardpre), also watch our <a href="https://youtu.be/sgw9SjPdCw0" target="_blank">short video</a> to see some of what's gone before — now it's over, see [images from the event](/galleries/2026-haphazard).

 Haphazard 2026 presented by [Word of Warning](/) + <a href="https://z-arts.org" target="_blank">Z-arts</a>; produced by [hÅb](/hab) with <a href="https://z-arts.org" target="_blank">Z-arts</a>; supported using public funding by Arts Council England, and by Manchester City Council and Greater Manchester Combined Authority.